emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

-# FireFox OS Data Collector!
+# Firefox OS Data Collector!

 ![webapp](http://tiptoes.ca/wp-content/uploads/2015/02/2015-02-28_1308.png)

-Most critical for the short-term success of Firefox OS Market Research, and our Market Research Impact Team is the collection of local pricing for FFOS.
-The [Market Pulse Web App](https://marketpulse.mozilla.community/] web app will make it easy to collect FFOS data for:
+Most critical for the short-term success of Firefox OS Market Research, and our Market Research Impact Team is the collection of local pricing for Firefox OS.
+The [Market Pulse Web App](https://marketpulse.mozilla.community/] web app will make it easy to collect Firefox OS data for:

 * Web Stores
 * Local Stores